rhomobile/rhomobile-docs/docs/en/edge/guide/visualstudio.md

 4. When prompted, **select a Rhodes or RhoElements framework** (If you're not sure which to select, read about [the differences between Rhodes and RhoElements](welcome#rhomobile))
 5. **Click Finish**

+## Adding a productid GUID

-This generates a set of files and folders that define your new application's structure.
-This structure is exactly the same as when [creating a RhoStudio app](creating_a_project).
+The process above generates all the files and folders to define the structure of your new application.
+This structure is the same as when [creating an app using RhoStudio](creating_a_project).
+However, your new Windows Phone app requires that a 'productid GUID' be added to its `build.yml` file.
+The [build.yml](build_config) is located in the app's root directory.

+**Append the `build.yml` file as follows** using Visual Studio or any text editor:

+        wp:
+          productid: 632621d0-5ecb-012e-2c97-482a1411c191

 ## Generating data models